 — Rhonda Lenton, President and Vice-Chancellor

-Canada’s third largest university is implementing bold new actions and initiatives that will see York become one of the most sustainable universities nationally, embracing a holistic approach to sustainability and amping up targeted resources in support of a plan that will get York to net-zero:
+In October 2022, President Rhonda Lenton announced that York is implementing bold new actions and initiatives that will see York become one of the most sustainable universities nationally, embracing a holistic approach to sustainability and amping up targeted resources in support of a plan that will get York to net-zero:

-York Digital Badge
+York University Digital Badge in Sustainable Living

-In 2021, York announced its commitment to achieve net-zero emissions by 2049 or sooner.
+In 2023, York announced its aim to achieve net-zero emissions by 2040.

 In 2021, York established a new Centre of Excellence called One Water, it aims to address the diverse aspects of the ongoing water sustainability crises.

-In 2011, York’s Board of Governors approved a new Sustainability Policy.
+In 2023, York’s Board of Governors approved a new Sustainability Policy.